Guide To Michigan Walleye Fishing

 Walleye & Sauger Lakes & Rivers In MI

 Residents in MI are blessed with plenty of water with populations of walleye.
-Some of the major impoundments include Black Lake, Brevort Lake, Burt Lake, Crystal Lake, Elk Lake, Grand Lake, Hamlin Lake, Higgins Lake, Houghton Lake, Hubbard Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Gogebic, Lake Huron, Lake Leelanau, Lake Michigamme, Lake Michigan, Lake St Clair, Lake Superior, Long Lake, Manistique Lake, Mullett Lake, Sanford Lake, Torch Lake and Wixom Lake.
+Some of the major impoundments include Black Lake, Brevoort Lake, Burt Lake, Crystal Lake, Elk Lake, Grand Lake, Hamlin Lake, Higgins Lake, Houghton Lake, Hubbard Lake, Indian Lake, Lake Charlevoix, Lake Erie, Lake Gogebic, Lake Huron, Lake Leelanau, Lake Michigamme, Lake Michigan, Lake St Clair, Lake Superior, Long Lake, Manistique Lake, Mullett Lake, Sanford Lake, Torch Lake and Wixom Lake.
 Review popular lakes for ice fishing in winter.

 Walleye prefer moderately deep lakes with gravel, rock or sandy bottoms.
 It is found primarily in cold water lakes but has proven to survive in warmer impoundments.
 It is prized for its great tasting filets.
 Click here to learn all about walleye fishing.

 Michigan walleye spawn in spring and when they have the option will choose to migrate from the lake up into feeder streams to spawn.
 If this option is not available they seek out shallow bars or shoals with clean bottom surfaces near deep water.

-The Michigan state record walleye was landed out of Pine River.
+The Michigan state record walleye was landed out of Pine River, and the state record sauger came from Torch Lake.